mpolimeno/sdsu-sage-tutorial-git/mathstruct.rst

 	True

 The elements originally used to  generate a subgroup are obtained with the :meth:`gens` method.
-SageMath can't guarantee a minimal generating set, but :meth:`gens_small` makes an attempt. ::
+Sage can't guarantee a minimal generating set, but :meth:`gens_small` makes an attempt. ::

 	sage: H.gens()